Phaedrig O'Brien, 17th Baron Inchiquin: Family

 Inchiquin was the younger brother of Donough O'Brien, 16th Baron Inchiquin, whom he inherited the Baron Inchiquin peerage from upon his death as he had no male issue.
-He was also the uncle of the current incumbent of the Baron Inchiquin title, Conor O'Brien, 18th Baron Inchiquin.
+He was also the uncle of Conor O'Brien, 18th Baron Inchiquin.

-On 19 February 1945 he married Vera Maud Winter, the daughter of Reverend Clifton Winter of Winton House in Dawlish.
+On 19 February 1945, he married Vera Maud Winter, the daughter of Reverend Clifton Winter of Winton House in Dawlish, Devon.
 They had no issue.

 After succeeding to his brother's peerage, he returned to Ireland where he maintained Thomond House on the former ancestral estate of Dromoland Castle.
 The 16th Baron had sold most of the estate including the ancestral seat to billionaire industrialist Bernard McDonough in 1962 and had subsequently built the adjacent Thomond House.
 Today the Castle remains intact and serves as a luxury hotel.
 It is now owned by a series of Irish-American businessmen.
 Inchiquin also maintained a smaller home in England at Richard's Castle near Ludlow.

-Inchiquin died on 20 May 1982 in Richards Castle and was succeeded by his nephew Conor now the 18th Baron Inchiquin.
+Inchiquin died on 20 May 1982, in Richards Castle and was succeeded by his nephew Conor as the 18th Baron Inchiquin.